Rex Niswander is A&R Director at GLP Music and CEO of Laughing Buddha Records.

 He is also a graduate of Columbia Law School and received Columbia's Parker School Recognition of Achievement with Honors in International and Comparative Law.
 At Columbia he was a Teaching Fellow, an International Fellow and editor of both the Columbia Journal of Transnational Law and the Columbia Journal of Law & the Arts.
 He has a B.A. with honors from the University of Kansas Department of East Asian Languages and Cultures.
 He also studied at Tsukuba University in Japan and at Taiwan Normal University in Taipei.

 From 2014 to 2018, Niswander served as Chair of the Advisory Board of the School of Languages, Literatures & Cultures at the University of Kansas, where he continues to serve as an Advisory Board member.
-He is also a member of the Advisory Board of the World Music Institute and the boards of the Riverside Symphony Orchestra and the Marshall McLuhan Center on Global Communications.
+He is also on the board of directors of the World Music Institute and the Riverside Symphony Orchestra.

 He is President of the Niswander Foundation, whose projects include the John Niswander Awards for outstanding students of Japanese, Chinese, Korean and Tibetan at the University of Kansas.
 Since the program was established in 1995, John Niswander Awards have been given to over 100 students.